 FRIVEN YEOH is a co-leader of the firm’s Global Arbitration, Trade and Advocacy practice and a member of the Litigation and Regulatory group.

-Friven has extensive experience in the resolution of complex business disputes and has represented clients in international arbitration conducted under various institutional and ad hoc arbitration rules including those of the ICC, HKIAC, CIETAC, SIAC, JCAA, SCC, UNCITRAL and CAS.
+Friven has extensive experience in the resolution of complex business disputes across industries and has represented clients in international arbitrations conducted under various institutional and ad hoc arbitration rules including those of the ICC, HKIAC, CIETAC, SIAC, JCAA, LCIA, SCC, UNCITRAL and CAS.
 He has also represented clients in a variety of commercial litigation and regulatory investigations involving product risk and liability, energy, corporate affairs, competition, and financial services matters.
 Friven has also served as tribunal chair or co-arbitrator in many international arbitrations before major arbitral institutions.

 Prior to joining Sidley, Friven was the managing partner at the Hong Kong office of another leading U.S. law firm.
 He is fluent in English, Mandarin Chinese and Cantonese.